Deploying an rSeries BIG-IP Tenant

 mgmt-ip User-specified mgmt-ip for the tenant management access.

-nodes User-specified node-number(s) on which to schedule the tenant.
+nodes User-specified node-number(s) in the partition to schedule the tenant.

 running-state User-specified desired state for the tenant.